 UC San Diego Leads $50.5M Center for Computing

-The center is partially funded by a $35M grant from the Semiconductor Research Corporation; university researchers are also involved in two other centers
+The center is partially funded by $35M contract from the Semiconductor Research Corporation; university researchers are also involved in two other centers

 PRISM will create new systems that ensure computation happens where the data is--in-memory and near-memory and storage--resulting in maximum performance and efficiency, but not requiring changes at the application level, Rosing said.